Tom Curtain: Career

 Curtain was born in Mildura, Victoria in 1979 before returned his family property Old Boyneside, Kumbia near Kingaroy in Queensland where he attended Kumbia State School.
 He boarded at Marist College in Brisbane before attending the University of Queensland.

-Curtain worked at cattle stations across northern Australia but attributes the beginning of his song-writing to his time working in the stock-camp of Mount Sanford Station in Western Australia.
+Curtain worked at cattle stations across northern Australia but attributes the beginning of his song-writing to his time working in the stock-camp of Mount Sanford Station in the Northern Territory.

-He began a tourism business in Katherine in 2013, that he runs with his wife Annabel.
-He is well known for performing while riding a horse.
+He began the tourism venture Katherine Outback Experience in Katherine, Northern Territory in 2013, that he runs with his wife Annabel.
+He is well known for performing while riding a horse and sharing his knowledge of training horses and working dogs for life on the land.
+Katherine Outback Experience won Gold for Tourist Attraction of the Year at the Australian Tourism Awards in 2021, 2023 and 2024.

-Curtain has released four albums and toured widely, performing with Sara Storer, The Sunny Cowgirls, Pete Denahy and the Davidson Brothers.
+Curtain has released five albums and toured widely, performing with Sara Storer, The Sunny Cowgirls, Pete Denahy and the Davidson Brothers.

-Curtain was close friends with Amy ‘Dolly’ Everett and her family, a local teenager who died by suicide after being bullied.
-This inspired him to write Speak Up, a duet with Sara Storer which reached No. 1 on the iTunes Country Music Chart.
+Curtain was friends with Amy ‘Dolly’ Everett and her family, a local teenager who died by suicide after being bullied.
+This inspired him to write Speak Up, a duet with Sara Storer which reached No. 1 on the iTunes Australian Music Chart.